AS7RIDENIED/LOLZTEAM/Documentation/Forum.md

 *Get threads.*

 **Parameters:**

-- forum_id (int): Forum ID.
+- forum_id (int): Id of the containing forum.
+- tab (str): Tab to get threads from. [main, mythreads, viewedthreads, userthreads, fave, compilation, scheduledthreads]
+- state (str): Thread state (active or closed).
+Works only if forum_id is set.
+- period (str): Filter to get only threads created within the selected period (day, week, month, year).
+Works only if forum_id is set.
+- title (str): Thread title.
+- title_only (bool): Search only in titles.
 - user_id (int): Filter to get only threads created by the specified user.
-- prefix_id (int): Filter to get only threads with the specified prefix.
-- tag_id (int): Filter to get only threads with the specified tag.
-- page (int): Page.
-- limit (int): Limit of threads.
-- order (str): Order of threads.
 - sticky (bool): Filter to get only sticky or non-sticky threads.
 By default, all threads will be included and sticky ones will be at the top of the result on the first page.
+In mixed mode, sticky threads are not counted towards threads_total and do not affect pagination.
+- prefix_ids (list of int): Filter to get only threads with the specified prefixes.
+- prefix_ids_not (list of int): Filter to get only threads without the specified prefixes.
+- tag_id (int): Filter to get only threads with the specified tag.
+- page (int): Page number of threads.
+- limit (int): Number of threads in a page.
+- order (str): Ordering of threads.
+- direction (str): Direction of threads ordering ("asc", "desc").
+- thread_create_date (int): Filter threads by creation date.
+Only works with 'thread_create_date' and 'thread_create_date_reverse' ordering.
+- thread_update_date (int): Filter threads by update date.
+Only works with 'thread_update_date' and 'thread_update_date_reverse' ordering.

 **Example:**